microsoft/aed-rust-learn-content/modules-packages-crates/includes/7-knowledge-check.md

 - Dependencies can be fetched and compiled by Cargo.
   - Incorrect.
 This statement is true.
 - Third party crates and their intended versions should be declared in the `src/main.rs` file.
   - Correct.
-Third party crates should be decalared in the `Cargo.toml` file.
+Third party crates should be declared in the `Cargo.toml` file.
 - Dependencies are normally fetched from the Crates.io repository.
   - Incorrect.
 This statement is true.
 - Only public items can be accessed from third party crates.